Freemedude/ProjectYellow/README.md

 An early stages game-engine.

-There is/will in the soon future be a [blog on Github Pages](freemedude.github.io).

-There is a trello board:

 ## External Dependencies

 While the project is not based on a previous engine, it does have third party dependencies: